2 ZERO HUNGER

 Overview (2024)

-Hokkaido University is committed to providing sustainable food choices for all members of the campus community, including vegetarian options.
-Through partnerships with local producers and campus-led initiatives, the university ensures that healthy, affordable, and environmentally responsible food on campus is accessible.
-This approach goes beyond standard dining services to include cultural diversity, resource circulation, and educational opportunities that encourage sustainable food practices.
+Hokkaido University is committed to providing sustainable food choices for all members of the campus community, including vegetarian and meat-free options.
+Through partnerships with local producers and campus-led initiatives, the university ensures that healthy, affordable, and environmentally responsible campus dining is accessible.
+This approach goes beyond standard dining services to include cultural diversity, resource circulation, and educational opportunities that encourage environmentally conscious food practices.

 Key Initiatives